This Southwestern slaw brings smoky spice and a bright pop of lime to every crunchy bite.

 Instructions

-Make the dressing: In a large mixing bowl, stir together the mayo or Greek yogurt, lime juice, and taco seasoning until smooth and creamy.
+Make the dressing: In a large mixing bowl, stir together the mayo and/or Greek yogurt, lime juice, and taco seasoning until smooth and creamy.

 Toss the slaw: Add the coleslaw mix (or homemade cabbage blend) into the bowl with seasoned mayo, and mix thoroughly.
-At first, it may seem like there’s not enough dressing—don’t worry!
-Just keep mixing and everything will eventually get coated in the creamy, flavorful marinade.
+At first, it may seem like there’s not enough dressing to coat everything—don’t worry!
+Just keep mixing and the cabbage will soften slightly as everything gets coated in the creamy, zesty dressing.

 Chill and serve: Let the slaw rest for at least 10 minutes before serving to allow the flavors to meld.